Miss Georgia USA

 The Miss Georgia USA competition is the pageant that selects the representative for the state of Georgia in the Miss USA pageant.
 This pageant is directed Greenwood Productions under the ownership of Miss Tennessee USA 1989 Kim Greenwood and it is hosted in McDonough, Georgia.

 Georgia has had a fair success at Miss USA, and has yet to win the title.
 The best placement was Erin Nance, who placed 1st runner-up in 1993, and many 2nd and 4th runner-ups.
 The most recent placement was Savannah Miles in 2025, placing Top 10.

 Seven former Miss Georgia Teen USAs went on to win this competition, but only three titleholders has previously competed at Miss America.
 One represented Connecticut.

-The current Miss Georgia USA is Savannah Miles of Atlanta who was crowned on June 28, 2025 at Austin Peay State University in Clarksville.
-She represented Georgia at the Miss USA 2025.

 In 2025, Miss Buckhead 2025 Bella Bautista became the first openly transgender woman enlisted to compete in the pageant, but she later withdrew from the competition.

+The current Miss Georgia USA is Jade Kircus of Southside, AL who was appointed on June 30, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Georgia at the Miss USA 2026.